 It was during the IPL 2020 RCB vs King XI Punjab innings that commentator Sunil Gavaskar while referring to a viral video of the couple, had said that Kohli’s only practice during the COVID-19 lockdown was facing wife Anushka Sharma’s bowling.

 The RCB side gave a rather disappointing performance and captain Kohli’s performance too was nothing that could be appreciated.
-It was during a discussion with fellow commentators about how because of COVID-19, players did not get to practice much that the former Indian opener made a snide remark involving Anushka that many thought was in poor taste.
+It was during a discussion with fellow commentators about how because of COVID-19, players did not get to practice much that the former Indian opener made a cheeky remark involving Anushka that many thought was in poor taste.

 However, later the batting legend clarified his statement.